pythoncrash-coder/hello-world/README.md

 # hello-world
-im just a simple person that wan to learn how to code
+im just a simple person that want to learn how to code and im always hungry